MMTSProject/PLProject/README.md

 # PLProject
-it is a quiz game
+ouur project is a quiz game
+the scores of the players are saved in a file.